andrewtdiz/Weave/docs/tutorials/index.md

 But often gets messy.

 - How do we share these updates across scripts?
-- What if there's another piece of code using `ammo` that we've forgotten to update here?
+- What if there's another piece of code using `Hatch10Eggs` that we've forgotten to update here?

 ### Building Better Variables